-Students who enter Danville Community College in the Fall, 2007 academic year or later, may be eligible for financial assistance when they transfer to a qualifying 4-year institution.
+Students who enter Danville Community College may be eligible for financial assistance when they transfer to a qualifying 4-year institution.
 The grant is $1000 per year.
-An additional $1000 may be awarded to students who pursue undergraduate work in science, math, nursing, engineering or teaching.
-(See list of eligible programs)
+An additional $1000 may be awarded to students who pursue undergraduate work in science, math, nursing, or engineering.

 - Be a first-time entering freshman (at any institution) no earlier than fall 2007.

 - Be an undergraduate in-state student (Virginia domicile).